 - If exceptions occur on multiple nodes in a node pool, ACK runs auto repair tasks on the nodes in sequence.
 If ACK fails to repair one of the nodes, ACK stops running auto repair tasks on the remaining nodes.

-- If ACK fails to repair a node, ACK disables auto repair for the node until the node recovers from exceptions.
+- If ACK fails to repair a node, ACK disables auto repair for the node until the node recovers from the exception.

 Auto repair events